Control Theory and Experimental Design in Diffusion Processes: Introduction

-We view the main purpose (and contribution) of the present paper Accordingly, the systems studied here represent the simplest possible models and experiments in their scientific domain, i.e., they are all low-dimensional, involving only one or two state variables.
+We view the main purpose (and contribution) of the present paper as being the presentation of a novel problem in experimental design and frameworks for approaching it, and to explore dynamical conditions when our method might be most effective.
+Accordingly, the systems studied here represent the simplest possible models and experiments in their scientific domain, i.e., they are all low-dimensional, involving only one or two state variables.
 The strategy proposed in this paper can potentially be applied to systems with more than two state variables, but direct application of the numerical methods employed in this paper to systems with more than a few dimensions may be prohibitively expensive.
 Higher-dimensional systems thus require substantially new numerical techniques and ideas; this is beyond the scope of the present paper, and is the subject of on-going work.

-\paragraph{Related work} Recent statistical literature has given considerable attention to providing methods for performing inference in mechanistic, non-linear dynamic systems models, both those described by ordinary differential equations \citep*{Brunel08,RamsayDE,GCC10,HuangWu08} and explicitly stochastic models \citep*{Ionides06,AitShahalia08,Wilkinson06} along with more general modeling concerns such as providing diagnostic methods for goodness of fit and model improvement \citep{Hooker08,MullerYang10}.
+\paragraph{Related work} Recent statistical literature has given considerable attention to providing methods for performing inference in mechanistic, non-linear dynamic systems models, both those described by ordinary differential equations \citep*{Brunel08,RamsayDE,GCC10,HuangWu08} and explicitly stochastic models \citep*{Ionides06,AitShahalia08,Wilkinson06} along with more general modeling concerns such as providing diagnostic methods for goodness of fit and model improvement \citep{Hooker08,MullerYang10,HookerEllner13}.
 However, little attention has been given to the problem of designing experiments on dynamic systems so as to yield maximal information about the parameters of interest.
 In this paper, we use stochastic optimal control techniques to construct dynamic, data-driven experimental protocols, which can improve the accuracy of parameter estimates based on dynamic experiments.